TEAMAI4SG/Lab7-Intro-Git-GitHub/README.md

 b.
 Click on the new button to create a new repository.

+c.
 Fill in the repository name, description (optional), and choose between a public or private repository.
 A public repository is accessible to anyone, which is great for open-source projects where you want to share your code with the world and allow others to contribute.
 A private repository, on the other hand, restricts access to only those you explicitly share it with, which is ideal for sensitive projects or when you want to control who can see and contribute to your code.

-- Check the box to initialize the repository with a ‘README’ file.
+d.
+Check the box to initialize the repository with a ‘README’ file.

-- Click ‘Create repository’.
+e.
+Click ‘Create repository’.

+## 2. Navigate the Repository:

+a.
+In your newly created repository, you will see several tabs: **Code, Issues, Pull requests, Actions, Projects, Security, Insights, and Settings.**

+b.
+Explore each tab to understand its purpose:

+1) **Code:** This section contains the source code and project files.
+It is the main section where you can view and manage all the project files.
+2) **Issues:** Track bugs, tasks, and feature requests.
+It is a great way to keep track of tasks and improvements.
+3) **Pull requests:** Manage proposed changes from contributors.
+It allows you to review and discuss changes before they are merged into the main branch.
+4) **Actions:** Automate workflows and Continuous Integration/Continuous Deployment (CI/CD) processes.
+GitHub Actions lets you automate tasks within your repository.
+5) **Projects:** Organize and prioritize work project boards.
+It helps you manage work with Kanban-style boards.
+6) **Security:** Manage security and vulnerability and set security policies.
+It offers various security features to help protect your code.
+7) **Insights:** The `Insights` tab provides detailed analytics and visualizations, such as graphs of commit activity over time and code frequency, including additions and detections.

+---